microsoft/azurelinux/toolkit/docs/building/building.md

 Different images and image formats can be produced from the build system.
 Images are assembled from a combination of _Image Configuration_ files and _Package list_ files.
 Each [Package List](https://github.com/microsoft/CBL-MarinerDemo#package-lists) file (in [toolkit/imageconfigs/packagelists](https://github.com/microsoft/CBL-Mariner/tree/2.0/toolkit/imageconfigs/packagelists)) describes a set of packages to install in an image.
 Each Image Configuration file defines the image output format and selects one or more Package Lists to include in the image.

 By default, the `make image` and `make iso` commands (discussed below) build missing packages before starting the image build sequence.
-By adding the "REBUILD_PACKAGES=n" argument, the image build phase will supplement missing packages with those on packages.microsoft.com.
+By adding the `REBUILD_PACKAGES=n` argument, the image build phase will supplement missing packages with those on packages.microsoft.com.
 This can accelerate the image build process, especially when performing targetted package builds ([Targetted Package Building](#targetted-package-building)

 All images are generated in the `out/images` folder.